Companies that use Salesforce Service Cloud

 All digital customer service Salesforce Service Cloud

-Salesforce Service Cloud We detected 15,057 customers using Salesforce Service Cloud, 59 companies that churned or ended their trial, and 534 customers with estimated renewals in the next 3 months.
+Salesforce Service Cloud We detected 16,399 companies using Salesforce Service Cloud, 59 companies that churned, and 671 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (12%) and the most common company size is 51-200 employees (29%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
+Note: We can only detect companies that use Salesforce Service Cloud for live-chat/web messaging, Einstein bots, or omni-channel routing (and not customers using it just for case management).
+We have data on companies that use the core Salesforce sales platform separately

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login